 We were deployed by the Red Cross to Joplin, Missouri, after a tornado struck in May 2011.
 Seeing the devastation and getting to know the people made us want to help beyond the initial disaster response.

-In August, our Habitat Disaster Response was to Hackleburg, Alabama, as house leaders for their two-week blitz build.
+In August, our Habitat disaster response was to Hackleburg, Alabama, as house leaders for their two-week blitz build.
 Hackleburg is a small town that lost most of its homes and services to a tornado.
 Our deployment allowed us to be a part of the next step in the recovery of a community affected by the spring tornadoes.

-Four houses were constructed during this two-week blitz with as many as 150 volunteers on a single day.
+Four houses were constructed during this two-week build with as many as 150 volunteers on a single day.
 We helped accomplish the goal, which was not only about building these four houses, but also about providing hope that the community would be rebuilt.
 We met many wonderful volunteers and grateful homeowners that shared our desire to get the community back on its feet.

 People in these disaster-affected areas face many challenges to “normal” living for months or even years.
 Things may not be convenient with many miles to hardware stores, grocery stores, etc. You may face many of these same challenges while on deployment.
 Be resourceful and remain flexible in order to meet the needs of the affiliate and community.